sutta » dn » Dīgha Nikāya 9

 Katamo ca, poṭṭhapāda, oḷāriko attapaṭilābho?

-And what is a substantial reincarnation?
+And what is reincarnation in a solid life-form?

 Rūpī cātumahābhūtiko kabaḷīkārāhārabhakkho, ayaṁ oḷāriko attapaṭilābho.